 The College's Athletics Center is located between the Pavilion and Winnet Buildings on 17th Street.
 Sign-up sheets are available at the equipment service area for other activities.
-Lockers (you must provide a lock) and showers are available.
-Use of the Athletics Center is restricted to students, alumni, faculty and staff with a valid College photo ID card.
-The Athletics Center is available to alumni for an annual fee paid through the alumni office.
+Lockers (you must provide a lock) and register with our equipment manager.
+Showers are also available for usage.
+Use of the Athletics Center is restricted to students, faculty and staff with a valid College photo ID card.
 You are required to follow the Athletics Department's recommendations to prevent accidents and injuries.
 A copy of the recommendations is available through the Athletics Department, G1-12, or through the Division of Academic and Student Success, M2-37.

-For more information, call the Athletics Department, (215) 751-8964.
-During the fall and spring semesters, the Athletics Center is open from Monday - Thursday, 7:00 AM - 7:30 PM and Friday, 7:00 AM - 5:30 PM.
+For more information, call the Athletics Department, (215) 751-8005.
+During the fall and spring semesters, the Athletics Center is open from Monday - Thursday, 9:00 AM - 7:00 PM and Friday, 9:00 AM - 6:00 PM.